oneup03/VRto3D/README.md

 ## Notes

+- This project is primarily targeted for VR mods of flatscreen games, not full VR games.
+As such, there is only headset pitch emulation and no VR controller emulation
+- Configuring controller bindings in SteamVR settings may allow a few more games to be compatible
+- Check the [Compatibility List](https://github.com/oneup03/VRto3D/wiki/Compatibility-List) to see if a game has been tested
 - You will need a multi-display setup in extended mode
 - The primary display will be where the "Headset" window is located
 - The secondary display will need to have the game's main window in focus for control input from your mouse/keyboard/controller to work